For many of us, family vacations are a key part of our most nostalgic childhood memories.

 There are usually some hidden gems among an area's more popular attractions as well.

-If you take look a little further, you may find great opportunities for fun on the outskirts of main tourist areas.
+If you look a little further, you may find great opportunities for fun on the outskirts of main tourist areas.

 For example, a nearby State Park may offer similar activities for much less.